usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 ## NIST Disclaimer

 *Certain commercial equipment, instruments, materials, vendors, and software are identified in this talk for example purposes and to foster understanding.
 Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the materials or equipment identified are necessarily the best available for the purpose.*

 <!--s-->

 ## A Brief Introduction

-- Materials scientist by training <!-- .element: class="fragment" data-fragment-index="1" -->
+- Materials scientist by training

-- Background in Materials characterization <!-- .element: class="fragment" data-fragment-index="2" -->
+- Background in materials characterization
-  - TEM, FIB/SEM, EDS/EELS, etc. <!-- .element: class="fragment" data-fragment-index="2" -->
+  - TEM, FIB/SEM, EDS/EELS, etc.

-- Stumbled into the world of "advanced" data analysis  <!-- .element: class="fragment" data-fragment-index="3" -->
+- Stumbled into the world of "advanced" data analysis during my Ph.D. and fell down the rabbit hole
-  - Do not consider myself a software developer  <!-- .element: class="fragment" data-fragment-index="3" -->
+  - Not a full-time researcher; not IT; not a developer
+  - Somewhere on the spectrum of researcher $\leftrightarrow$ data scientist
+  - Active contributor to HyperSpy

-- NIST Office of Data and Informatics <!-- .element: class="fragment" data-fragment-index="4" -->
+- NIST Office of Data and Informatics <!-- .element: class="fragment" data-fragment-index="1" -->
-  - <!-- .element: class="fragment" data-fragment-index="4" --> Not *actually* a microscopist any longer...
+  - <!-- .element: class="fragment" data-fragment-index="1" --> Not *actually* a microscopist...

-Note:

-ODI contributes scientific value to research by providing guidance in best practices and resources which optimize the discoverability, usability, and interoperability of data products.

-ODI fosters collaboration and coordination among MML laboratory domain experts and other data specialists at NIST.

-ODI supports development of research programs where advanced manipulation, visualization, and analysis of large data sets are needed to advance knowledge.

 <!-- .slide: data-transition="none" -->
 <!--v-->